The Wild Mind – Part XII

 Getting along

-For instance, prior to the pact between the Anglo-Saxon leaders and Æthelred in 1014, where Æthelred agreed to limited powers as king2 (which had never happened before but which didn’t last in any case), if you weren’t the king, you literally did not own anything.
-You had no right to your land, your body, or any of your thoughts, similar to the plans that our current global elitists have for all of us modern riffraff.
+For instance, prior to the pact between the Anglo-Saxon leaders and Æthelred in 1014, where Æthelred agreed to limited powers as king (which had never happened before but which didn’t last in any case), if you weren’t the king, you literally did not own anything.
+You had no right to your land, your body, or any of your thoughts, which is similar to the plans that our current global elitists have for all of us modern riffraff.
 At any moment, for any cause, the king could strip you of everything: your castle or your farm, your family, your… you get the idea.
-The nobility was kept in line by means of royal favour and the king was usually kept in line, more or less, by the Pope.
-This tradition of “absolute monarchy” was, in part, handed down to us after the Romans lost their republic for good in 27 B.C., when it got captured by the “Caesars.”
+Royal favour kept the nobility in line, and the Pope, more or less, kept the king in line.
+The “Caesars” captured the Roman republic in 27 B.C., handing down this tradition of “absolute monarchy” to us.
 (Not that republics work very well either.
-Republics and democracies are short-lived because they’re so easily stolen, either by elites, like the Caesars, or by the mob and then the Caesars, as is happening right now.)
+Republics usually descend into becoming democracies, and democracies are always short-lived because they’re so easily stolen by elites, like the Caesars, or subverted by the mob, who are too easily enticed to vote for “free” stuff paid for by the more hard workers in society and then the Caesars, as is happening right now.)

 The old mediaeval guild systems, too, were extremely closed off to non-members.
 Towns and regions fought against one another for political power.
 Nearly every social structure was based on strict hierarchies into which one was born and which gave or denied varying degrees of status and power.
 Pecking order was the order of the day, except in extremely rare cases, all the way through history, until pretty much the past eighty to a hundred years or so (social class, or caste systems, really began to break down only after WWI).